sagemath/sage-archive-2023-02-01/src/doc/en/reference/rings_numerical.rst

 Fixed and Arbitrary Precision Numerical Fields
 ==============================================

-Sage supports two optimized fixed precision fields for the numerical computation, the real double (RealDoubleField) and complex double fields (ComplexDoubleField).
+Sage supports two optimized fixed precision fields for numerical computation, the real double (RealDoubleField) and complex double fields (ComplexDoubleField).
-Sage also supports arbitrary precision real (RealField) and complex fields (ComplexField).
-Sage also supports optimized interval arithmetic (RealIntervalField).
+Sage also supports arbitrary precision real (RealField) and complex fields (ComplexField), and real and complex interval arithmetic (RealIntervalField and ComplexIntervalField).

 Real and complex double elements are optimized implementations that